thrishanthgottam/AYPLID-Medicinal-plant-identification-/README.md

 ## Zip in the Repository and extract it
 1. Check for flask version else download it with this command
      $ pip install -U Flask.
 2. Check for all the other packages.
-If any packages are missing using this command
+If any packages are missing use this command
      $ pip install -U <package-name>
 3. Run the web application
     $ python app.py
-4. Select the file which is to be tested.
+4. Select the photo which is to be tested.
-5. The application will display the image predicted with confidence level of the MobileNetV2 model prediction.
+5. The application will display the image predicted with confidence level using the MobileNetV2 model prediction.

 ## Work to be done.
 1. Develop a database with all the information of the dataset classes.